Warby Parker eyes an upcoming public offering

 On Tuesday, the eyewear company confidentially submitted a draft of an S-1 filing, hinting at its intent to go public.
 The announcement is still in a pending stage as the company is still determining whether to chose a direct listing or a traditional initial public offering, sources tell Axios.
 A spokesperson for the brand did not immediately respond to a request for more specifics.

 The company was reportedly valued at $3 billion last summer after a funding round, immediately fueling speculation of an IPO.
 Warby Parker shuttered about 135 of its brick-and-mortar locations in early 2020 when the pandemic first struck, but after life picked up later in the year, more and more new outposts took their place.
-The company told Wall Street Journal in May that it was on track to open 35 news stores by the end of 2021.
+The company told The Wall Street Journal in May that it was on track to open 35 new stores by the end of 2021.

 Before today’s news of a potential public offering, the direct-to-consumer brand was a certified B Corp, a moniker given to businesses that signal they are both focused on profit and corporate responsibility.
-However, in 2018, the company did not renew its B-Corp certification after companies were asked to change their legal status to reflect a closer relation between corporate mission and social responsibility goals.
+However, in 2018, the company did not renew its B Corp certification after companies were asked to change their legal status to reflect a closer relation between corporate mission and social responsibility goals.

 Warby Parker would join a number of high-profile DTC startups that have listed on the public markets in recent years.
 Mattress brand Casper went public in early 2020, after hitting a 2019 valuation of $1.1 billion.
 However, its shares have mostly remained well below their $14.50 listing price since then.
 Katrina Lake’s e-commerce startup, Stitch Fix, went public in 2017 with a $1.2 billion valuation and raised $120 million from its IPO.
 Its stock is up more than 12% since the beginning of the year.